Lishan Laomu: Conflations

-She has often become equated with Nü Wa.
-Certainly there was a place of Nü Wa's governance on Mount Li, according to medieval sources.
+She has often become equated with Nüwa.
+Certainly there was a place of Nüwa's governance on Mount Li, according to medieval sources.

 She has also been conflated with Wuji Laomu (無極老母, 'Old Mother of the Ultimate Nothingness').

-Places
+Temple

-Laomu's main temple is called "Lishan Laomu Palace" in Xi'an of Shaanxi Province is the most famous one among those extant temples.
-The palace is situated on the Xixiu Ridge of Mount Li, Lintong District, Xi'an.
+Temples dedicated to Lishan Laomu can be found in various locations, with the Lishan Laomu Palace in Xi'an, Shaanxi Province being the most famous among them.
+The palace is situated on the Xixiu Ridge of Lishan Mountain in the Lintong District of Xi'an.

+Some temples dedicated to Lishan Laomu in Taiwan are: